 Fellowship Application Process:

 Each recipient will be assigned an attorney mentor.
-Mentors will serve as a liaison between the student and the firm, and facilitate the student’s professional growth and learning.
+Mentors will serve as a liaison between the student and our firm, and facilitate the student’s professional growth and learning.
 The mentoring relationship begins as soon as the recipients have been named and continues at least through the academic year.
 Students will meet with their mentors multiple times per year, in person when possible.
 Should the student receive and accept an offer to return for a second summer, the mentoring relationship would continue for another academic year.